liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 		"com.liferay.mycustommodule", "1.0.0", "1.1.0",
               new com.liferay.mycustommodule.upgrade.v1_1_0.UpgradeFoo());

-The upgrade step's fully qualified class name is required because a class named `UpgradeFoo` is in package `com.liferay.mycustommodule.upgrade.v1_1_0`and `com.liferay.mycustommodule.upgrade.v2_0_0`.
+The upgrade step's fully qualified class name is required because classes named `UpgradeFoo` are in package `com.liferay.mycustommodule.upgrade.v1_1_0`and `com.liferay.mycustommodule.upgrade.v2_0_0`.

 The registrator's final registration (from schema version `1.1.0` to `2.0.0`)